SmartTokenLabs/interview-tests/advanced-chrome-ext-developer/README.md

 - When the chrome extension is open, show it’s up to date Rinkeby balance (or another balance of choice)
 - Create a signing/message process to check owership of the wallet address (ethers.js or web3.js)
 - Further demonstrate features available with Chrome extensions (alarms, storage, history, security)
+- Add unit tests using Jest or your favourite library

 <img width="521" alt="Screen Shot 2022-03-05 at 7 23 56 pm" src="https://user-images.githubusercontent.com/6808817/156907891-aef5a2cd-e298-46d5-b134-14618cc0ce6b.png">